Link: Schedule an Appointment!

 • CMST 230- Small Group Communication

-I am currently finishing my dissertation for my PhD.
 My area of focus examines how the LGBTQ population in rural areas use the Internet and social media for social support, community building, and identity negotiation.
 I am also interested in the history and evolution of social media.
 Outside of school, my wife and I love to travel (when it is safe).
 We have been to all 50 states in the United States and my goal is to eventually make it to all seven continents—even Antarctica!
-I also enjoy working on my house, binge watching shows, and hanging out with my family, which includes four cats and a bad dog.
+I also enjoy working on my house, binge watching shows, and hanging out with my family, which includes four cats, a bad dog, and one perfect pup.